-We take several factors into consideration when making cabin placements, including the camper's age, grade, home community, years at camp, personality, previous cabin assignment, length of stay, and other relevant issues.
-We spend quite a bit of time grouping the campers and consider the best interests of the campers and of camp throughout the process.
+We take several factors into consideration when making cabin placements, including the camper's age, grade, gender identity, home community, years at camp, personality, previous cabin assignment, length of stay, and other relevant issues.
+We spend quite a bit of time grouping the campers and consider the best interests of the campers and of camp throughout the process. ara

 Any special requests for cabin placement must be made on the online Bunk Request Form that is available in your CampInTouch account.
 Please note that the only requests that will be considered are those listed on this form.
 You will have the opportunity to provide two requests.
-You may also request for your camper to NOT be placed with another camper, but please keep in mind that these "do not place" requests are prioritized ahead of any others.
-No requests are guaranteed, and we will aim to satisfy only one of the names listed (other assignments could end up being granted by coincidence).
+You may also request that your camper NOT be placed with another camper, but please keep in mind that these "do not place" requests are prioritized ahead of any others.
+No requests are guaranteed, and we will aim to satisfy at least one of the names listed (other assignments could end up being granted by coincidence).
 If we cannot honor at least one of your requests (or a "do not place" request), we will contact you to discuss options.
-We recommend that parents/guardians discuss these requests with campers before they are submitted.
+We recommend that parents/guardians discuss these requests with campers before they are submitted and strongly urge you to complete this form early if you have any significant concerns.
 All requests will be reviewed and considered seriously.
 Our camp directors make the final determination on all placements.
 The announcement of placements will be made approximately one week prior to camper arrival via email.

-Please note that Senior Camp units will not submit requests, as the campers live in villages that have buildings with dormitorystyle housing.
+Please note that Senior Camp units will not submit requests, as the campers live in villages that have buildings with dormitory-style housing.